 Törökméz is a charming restaurant perched on Rózsadomb, the verdant hill on the Buda side of the Danube.
 They specialize in on-trend breakfast foods: shakshuka, eggs Benedict, savory French toast, you name it.
 Local bbers and wines are also available.
 Being on the Buda side, away from the tourist-heavy areas, means that Törökméz draws a mainly local crowd.

-Once here, it's worth visiting climbing up to the scenic tomb of Gül Baba, located almost around the corner from Törökméz.
-Gül Baba was a Bektashi monk who died in 1541 during the city's Ottoman occupation, and today his tomb is the northernmost point of Islamic pilgrimage in the world.
-It's a scenic and tranquil area with sweeping views of Budapest.
+Once here, it's worth climbing up to the impressive tomb of Gül Baba, near Törökméz.
+Gül Baba was a charismatic muslim monk who died in 1541, during the Buda's Ottoman occupation and today his resting place is scenic and quiet area with sweeping views of Budapest.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.